Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Defenses

 \section{Defenses}

 ~ Many defenses have been proposed to mitigate poisoning attacks.
-In this section, we discuss each of the six defense classes identified in Sect.~\ref{sec::defenseSetting}, within the related learning settings, and the approaches implemented in each group.
+In this section, we discuss each of the six defense classes identified in Sect.~\ref{sec::defenseSetting}.
+For each group, we review the related learning and defense settings, and the various approaches suggested by prior works.
 Some defenses can be assigned to several groups.
 In these cases, we assigned a defense to the most suitable group in terms of writing flow.
 A compact summary of all defenses is given in Table~\ref{table:defensesAll}.
 We further match attack strategies and defenses at training and test time in Table~\ref{table:matching_attack_defenses}.
-We conclude this section by discussing how to evaluate defenses, and the corresponding open challenges.
+Having reviewed all defense groups, we conclude the section by discussing current defense evaluation issues, outlining three main open challenges.